 The agent will send your application to the Transport Agency.
 Once we've processed your application, we'll update the Motor Vehicle Register and cancel the registration.

-You must have returned the number plates to get a refund.
+You're required to return the number plates to get a refund.

 You must be the registered person if you want to apply to cancel the registration.